 Conclusion

-Exercises After Spinal Surgery are a vital component of recovery, helping you regain strength, mobility, and flexibility.
+Exercises After Spine Surgery are a vital component of recovery, helping you regain strength, mobility, and flexibility.
 Whether you exercise six weeks after spinal fusion or incorporate the best exercises after spinal fusion into your routine, the key is consistency and gradual progression.

 If you’re looking for expert guidance, Dr. Madan Mohan Reddy can develop a personalized rehabilitation plan tailored to your needs.
 Remember, recovery takes time, but with the right approach, you can achieve a pain-free, active lifestyle.
 Start your journey to better spine health today!